McIndi/mast/issue_template.md

 #### _Issue template for MAST for IBM DataPower_

+_Please give a brief description of the issue you are having_

 _Please answer each question as best as you can_

 1. **What were you trying to do?**